 Entertainment is big business in the United States.
-The sector as a whole generated around 464 billion U.S. dollars in revenue
+The sector as a whole generated nearly 500 billion U.S. dollars in revenue

-in 2011 and forecasts predict that it will grow by a further 5.2 percent over the next four years, proving its worth not only on the domestic market but also as a major U.S. export.
-The film industry is one of the biggest if not the biggest player in the broader entertainment sector; it is considered a cornerstone of the industry.
+in 2012.
+Forecasts predict that the entertainment industry will grow to over 632 billion US dollars in value over the next five years, proving its worth in domestic markets and as a major U.S. export.
+The film industry is one of the biggest, if not the biggest, player in the broader entertainment sector; it is considered a cornerstone of the industry.

-, on the other hand, is on the up.
-In 2011, movie theaters reported a decline in box office
+, on the other hand, is on the rise.
+Box office revenue